prakharmrsl/easypcceo.github.io/pages/will-ssd-improve-fps.md

 	<span>Jacob Tuwiner</span>
 </div>

-We’ll be straight with you – the simple answer is no.
+SSDs are awesome – definitely way better than mechanical hard drives in terms of read and write speeds.

-An SSD will not improve your FPS in games, except in the very rare instance in which a game may load textures straight from storage instead of the widely accepted VRAM loading.
+But will an SSD improve FPS?

-So practically never, at least nowadays.
+**The simple answer is no. An SSD will not improve your FPS in games, except in the very rare instance in which a game may load textures straight from storage instead of the widely accepted VRAM loading.
+However, an SSD will improve performance on many other fronts.**

-However, an SSD will improve performance on many other fronts.
+With that being said, in this post, we're going to be discussing whether or not an SSD is worth it for gaming in 2019 and beyond.

-In this post, we're going to be exploring what an SSD is good (and not good) for in your next gaming PC.
+Let's dive in:

 ## Does SSD Improve Performance?